-(2) The necessity of contracting for the service, considering the institution's capability in the particular area.
+(2) The necessity of contracting for the service, considering the non-Federal entity’s capability in the particular area.

-(3) The past pattern of such costs, particularly in the years prior to sponsored agreements.
+(3) The past pattern of such costs, particularly in the years prior to Federal awards.

-(4) The impact on the institution's business (i.e., what new problems have arisen).
+(4) The impact of Federal awards on the non-Federal entity’s business (i.e., what new problems have arisen).

-(5) Whether the proportion of Federal work to the institution's total business is such as to influence the institution in favor of incurring the cost, particularly where the services rendered are not of a continuing nature and have little relationship to work under Federal grants and contracts.
+(5) Whether the proportion of Federal work to the non-Federal entity’s total business is such as to influence the non-Federal entity in favor of incurring the cost, particularly where the services rendered are not of a continuing nature and have little relationship to work under Federal awards.

 (6) Whether the service can be performed more economically by direct employment rather than contracting.

-(7) The qualifications of the individual or concern rendering the service and the customary fees charged, especially on non-sponsored agreements.
+(7) The qualifications of the individual or concern rendering the service and the customary fees charged, especially on non-federally funded activities.

 (8) Adequacy of the contractual agreement for the service (e.g., description of the service, estimate of time required, rate of compensation, and termination provisions).